 Regardless if you experience any of the symptoms above, at your routine dental examination we will check for any signs of TMD.
 This may include additional X-ray images, MRI tests, and CT scans to further diagnose the issue.

-After 22 years, Dr. Becvar and his team at AAA Health Centered Dentistry are easily able to detect and treat TMD.
+After 22 years, Dr. Becvar and his team at Dental By Nature are easily able to detect and treat TMD.
 With us, you don’t have to suffer from TMD any longer.

 If you would like to request more information or schedule an appointment to have your TMJ examined, call us today at (303) 776-6021.